aaronsabellek/TravelSketcher_Web-App/README.md

 4. **Database Setup:**
    - The default development database uses SQLite.
 For production, you can switch to PostgreSQL.
-   - To populate dummy data for testing:
+   - To populate the development or production database with dummy data:
      ```bash
      python scripts/setup_db.py
      ```